 Negative Effects of Parthenocarpy

 Additionally, in terms of crop production, some environmentalists are concerned that producing seedless crops decreases biodiversity, which reduces plant species' resistance to disease.
-They also point out that transfer of genes from seedless crops may cause non-modified plants to become sterile or not produce seeds.
+They also point out that transfer of genes from seedless crops may cause unmodified plants to become sterile or fail to produce seeds.

 Daily Fruit Intake

-The skin and pulp of fruits are also loaded with vitamins, minerals and other nutrients such as essential oils and phytochemicals.
+The skin and pulp of fruits are also loaded with vitamins, minerals and other nutrients like essential oils and phytochemicals.
 Fruit skin is also a good source of fiber.
 So even if you're not consuming seeds, you're still getting a host of nutrients.

-- Encyclopedia Britannica: Parthenocarpy
+- Encyclopaedia Britannica: Parthenocarpy

-- “Plant Physiology”; RNA Interference Silencing of Chalcone Synthase, the First Step in the Flavonoid Biosynthesis Pathway, Leads to Parthenocarpic Tomato Fruits; Elio G.W.M.
-Schijlen et al.; July 2007
+- Plant Physiology: RNA Interference Silencing of Chalcone Synthase, the First Step in the Flavonoid Biosynthesis Pathway, Leads to Parthenocarpic Tomato Fruits